corrados/edrumulus/README.md

 - Research is done using a regular audio card, capture the drum pad output signal and develop the algorithms in Octave.

-- One goal would be to use a Raspberry Pi Zero as a trigger module.
-So, it gets a sampled audio signal from the GIOP (some external hardware needed) and processes it using a C++ software.
-It outputs a MIDI signal.
-Since the Raspberry Pi Zero has only a slow processor, it will not be possible to include the complete drum module.
-  As an alternative an Arduino could be used, similar to the [open e-drums](https://open-e-drums.com) project.

 - Positional sensing shall be supported.

 - Overall latency should be as small as possible.
 The goal is to get a latency < 10 ms.

+- One goal would be to use a ESP32 microprocessor, similar to the [open e-drums](https://open-e-drums.com) project.
+  It has shown that the ESP32 is powerful enough to fulfill the task of a drum trigger module.

+  As an alternative a Raspberry Pi Zero could be used as a trigger module.
+It gets a sampled audio signal from the GIOP (some external hardware needed) and processes it using a C++ software.
+It outputs a MIDI signal.
+Since the Raspberry Pi Zero has only a slow processor, it will not be possible to include the complete drum module.

 ## Commercial module latency